aleaxit/gmpy/docs/intro.rst

 gmpy2 Versions
 --------------

-gmpy2 2.1.3 is the last planned release that will support Python 2.7 and the early Python 3 releases.
-Bugfixes may be released.
+gmpy2 2.1.x are --- last releases that will support Python versions <= 3.7.

-Development will shift to gmpy2 2.2.x

 Installation
 ============